lsav00/more-scripts/README.md

 ### Find and copy files (Bash)
 Finds and makes a copy of user-specified files.
-It appends "bak- 'date & time'" to the name of the new file and saves it to a folder in Desktop: backerupper.sh
+It appends "bak- 'date & time'" to the name of the new file and saves it to a folder in Desktop: backupper.sh

 ### Network & ports scanner (python)
 Scans for network devices and open ports: scanner.py